yi904835116/chatNow/README.md

-A online chat web application that allows users to sign in/sign up, update profile, search users, create channels, and chat in real-time.
+A online chat web application that allows users to sign in/sign up, update profile, search users, create channels, and chat in real-time

 ## Core Technologies

-### Server-Side
+### API Server

 * Go
 * Node.js